Azure/fta-architecturalreview/articles/devtest.md

     > [Design principal: Make all things redundant](https://docs.microsoft.com/en-us/azure/architecture/guide/design-principles/redundancy)

-* **Do you have any dependencies on resources that are external to your solution? (e.g. third party, such as payment providers or e-mail messaging).
-How are you protected against that third party service from failing?**
+* **Do you have any dependencies on resources that are external to your solution? (e.g. third-party, such as payment providers or e-mail messaging).
+How are you protected against that third-party service from failing?**

     Determine if there are dependencies on third parties that could cause a failure of the solution itself.
 (Be careful, as these could be upstream or downstream dependencies).
 If so, how can this be mitigated?
 Are there agreements or SLAs in place?
 What are the escalation paths?